k2view-academy/K2View-Academy/articles/26_fabric_security/04c_secret_manager_interface.md

 ### Multi Secrets Management Services

-In case you provision several Secrets Management service providers in the config.ini file (and they are set as 'ENABLED'), then Fabric will try to access each one of them to obtain the secrets, until succeeding.
+In case you provision several Secrets Management service providers in the config.ini file (and they are set as 'ENABLED'), **Fabric** will try to access each one of them to obtain the secrets, until succeeding.

 For example, suppose you provision both AWS and HashiCorp Secrets Management service provider sections in the config.ini file, and you have a secret property whose key is 'oracle-password'.
 In such scenario, Fabric will first call AWS to look for this key.
 If found, Fabric would use it and if the key is not found, Fabric will call the next provider in our example - HashiCorp.
 Calls are made in the order in which the providers' sections appear in the config.ini file.